cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 .. image:: images/overviewMeters-12.*
     :width: 600

-If we wanted to apply this sequence of TimeSignature objects to a complete score, we could extract all the TimeSignature objects from our new Stream with the :meth:`~music21.stream.Stream.getTimeSignatures` method.
+If we wanted to apply this sequence of TimeSignature objects to a complete score, we can extract all the TimeSignature objects from our new Stream with the :meth:`~music21.stream.Stream.getTimeSignatures` method.

 >>> tsStream = sNew.getTimeSignatures()
 >>> tsStream.show('t')